aerjay/algal-blooms/README.md

 ![map of ground data](https://github.com/aerjay/algal-blooms/blob/master/media_photos/Ground%20Measurement%20Datasets.png "Global map of ground measurements")

 ## Back End
-The model used in the proof of concept will consist of only the MODIS-Terra database (see Next Steps: Prediction Model) and classify regions in the image as bare rock/soil, vegetation on land, water, and snow/ice/clouds.
+The proof-of-concept model only had access to the MODIS-Terra database and will classify regions in the image based on their NDVI characteristics.

-The averate atmospherically resistant vegetation index (ARVI) in water-classified pixels is averaged for that region and shown over time as an example of time-series outputs available.
+The normalized difference vegetation index (NDVI) in water-classified pixels is averaged for that region and shown over time alongside 10th and 90th percentile error bars as an example of time-series outputs available.
 In future implementations if multiple water bodies are present in an image, each can be segmented and output separately.

 <p align="center">
 <img src="https://github.com/aerjay/algal-blooms/blob/master/media_photos/App%20High%20Level%20Segmentation.png" width="400">
 </p>

+K-Means classification of NDVI regions is non-optimal as it is an unsupervised method and cannot handle non-spherical groups.
+It has been shown that supervised methods such as support-vector machine (SVM) or spectral-angle mapping classifiers which are both supervised can provide more consistent and accurate classifications of land-cover information [16], however the team did not have sufficient resources to train a supervised model in the available time.

-### Prediction Algorithm
+### Forecasting Algorithm
-Data from different sources must be conditioned and processed to estimate variables of interest:
+The proposed forecasting algorithm at full implementation would receive data from multiple sources to estimate variables of interest:
-- satellite spectral data on different surfaces (e.g. land vs. water) will be used to estimate different parameters or discarded
+- Satellite spectral data on different surfaces (e.g. land vs. water) will be used to estimate different parameters
-  - A KMeans classifier using the spectral bands and key band ratios (NDVI and EVI) is used to group regions of similar surfaces
+  - A SVM classifier rather than KMeans using key vegetation indices (NDVI and EVI) is used to cluster regions of similar surfaces
+    - pixels identified as water will be considered in subsequent analysis and variable estimation to reduce the data load
-- ground-based measurements are combined with spectral estimates using a spatial-temporal Kalman filter [14]
+- Ground-based measurements are combined with spectral estimates using linear interpolation to populate gaps in spatial data and Savitzky–Golay (S-G) filtering to smooth the time series due to its robustness towards varying time intervals of a measurement [16].

-These estimates are then included into a boosted regression tree to forecast the algae population.
-Due to the inherent uncertainty in model inputs and the model uncertainty due to the data resolution, an ensemble approach will be applied to the forecast by applying perturbations to model inputs and model parameters.
-The resultant Monte Carlo output may then be used as a probabalistic forecast.
+- A boosted regression tree will be used to forecast the algae population from the time series data.
+   - An ensemble approach will be applied to the forecast by applying perturbations to model inputs and model parameters to handle the inherent uncertainty in model inputs and the model uncertainty due to the data resolution.
+   - The resultant Monte Carlo output may then be used as a probabalistic forecast.

 ![system level diagram](https://github.com/aerjay/algal-blooms/blob/master/media_photos/System%20Level%20Diagram.png "system level diagram")

 ## Front End
-A web app
+A web app was developed using

 ```
 + user interface with the map and false colour image